Lessons learned from years of trying to control AWS costs

 The project that Ben manages is AWS-native for a reason, so for us cost optimisation is a necessary part of the job.
 But it’s a never-ending battle, which leads a lot of other businesses to a major strategic junction: Why use cloud services at all?

 Our interview with Dave Sparks, of Sparks Interactive, for instance, heard why they left AWS for a Private Cloud running on dedicated hardware in our Auckland data centre.
-It’s saved them money, simplified their operations, and relieved Dave of a source of stress.
+It’s saved them money, simplified their operations, and took a source of stress off Dave's shoulders.
+We included that story, along with Ben's insights in this article, when we asked NotebookLM to make quick work of the long Cloud Exit story in October 2024.

 Especially if you’re running stable workloads, dedicated hardware can be cheaper and easier to manage.
 Fixed costs can be a welcome relief, too.